nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # Dependencies
 This project uses `ps` and `pwdx` to get some information from a process, install it via `dnf install procps-ng` if you don't have.

-And it uses `gdbus` to call the remote method, which is provided by this exension, to implement the `restore on start` feature. `gdbus` is part of `glib2`.
+And it uses `gdbus` to call the remote method, which is provided by this exension, to implement the `restore at start` feature. `gdbus` is part of `glib2`.

 # Known issues